 Genetic engineering is an essential part of our mission and our product.
 We’ve always embraced the responsible, constructive use of genetic engineering to solve critical environmental, health, safety and food security problems, and have long advocated for responsible use of this technology in the food system.
-We wouldn’t be able to make a product that rivals or surpasses beef on flavor, texture, nutrition, sustainability, versatility and accessibility without it.
+We wouldn’t be able to make products that rival or surpass their animal counterparts on flavor, texture, nutrition, sustainability, versatility and accessibility without it.

 We use two key genetically engineered ingredients: heme (soy leghemoglobin) -- the “magic” molecule that makes meat taste like meat -- and soy protein.

-We also source genetically engineered soy protein from farms in Iowa, Minnesota and Illinois that meet the highest standards for health, safety, and sustainability.
+We also source genetically engineered soy protein from farms in the United States that meet the highest standards for health, safety, and sustainability.
 You can read more on our blog here.